JimmyMcGillEsq/python_autotest_course/README.md

 ## Homework projects for the course.

 I'll add my autotests to this repository.
-Now I have tast for 3 modules.
+Now I have tests for 3 modules.